-If you’re owed a hurricane damage-related payout from your insurer and believe it has breached its legal duties, reach out to our Lake Charles hurricane insurance attorneys as soon as possible.
+If you’re owed a hurricane damage-related payout from your insurer and believe it has breached its legal duties and acted in bad-faith, reach out to our Lake Charles hurricane insurance attorneys as soon as possible.
 At Sudduth & Associates, LLC, our team has over 100 years of combined experience and delivers compassionate and zealous advocacy.
 We don’t believe in a one-size-fits-all approach to legal representation.
 Instead, we know each case is unique, and each individual has their own needs and goals.
-Our lawyers will treat your matter with the care and personalized attention needed to develop a legal strategy specifically for you.
+Our hurricane damage lawyers will treat your matter with the care and personalized attention needed to develop a legal strategy specifically for you.
 You can trust that we will provide the legal representation you need throughout your case.

 Schedule a consultation by calling (337) 282-9003 today.